ozthegreat/frugally-website/src/pages/roadmap.md

 Below is a _rough_ and non-exhaustive roadmap of the features we have coming up.
 We're always working on security, performance, and bug fixes behind the scenes, this is more big ticket items.

 #### Guided Setup
-we want to make it easier for new users with a guided setup the first time they install the app.
+We want to make it easier for new users with a guided setup the first time they install the app.

 #### Connection Tester
 When setting up an AWS account, add in a tester that'll allow users to verify the role can be assumed.